Ian Westlake: Ipswich Town

 Born in Clacton-on-Sea, Westlake progressed through the youth ranks at Ipswich Town, at the club's reserves and academy.
 At one point, he helped the under-17 team to the league title.
 Westlake then signed his professional forms with the club during the summer of 2002.
 Westlake reflected: "I might never have played professional football had it not been for relegation.
 Administration meant the club were forced to sell players and that opened the door for people like myself, Darren Bent and Darren Ambrose.
 It gave us our chance and, as odd as it sounds, I personally feel I owe my career to relegation."

 Westlake made his debut for Ipswich Town, coming on as a substitute in a 1–0 home defeat to Gillingham on 26 October 2002.
-Having spent months at the club's reserves, it wasn't until on 15 March 2003 when he made his return to the first team, coming on as a 72nd-minute substitute, in a 1–0 win against Sheffield Wednesday.
+Having spent months at the club's reserves, he made his return to the first team, coming on as a 72nd-minute substitute, in a 1–0 win against Sheffield Wednesday on 15 March 2003.
 Westlake made a further three appearances for Ipswich Town during the 2002–03 season.

-At the start of the 2003–04 season, Westlake made his first appearance of the season, coming on as a second half substitute, in a 1–1 draw against Coventry City on 23 August 2003.
+At the start of the 2003–04 season, Westlake made his first appearance of the season, coming on as a second-half substitute, in a 1–1 draw against Coventry City on 23 August 2003.
 Seven days later on 30 August 2003, he made his first start for Ipswich Town, as they lost 2–1 against West Ham United.
 Westlake then scored his first goal for the side during the 3–4 home defeat to Gillingham on 1 November 2003.
 Three weeks later on 22 November 2003, Westlake scored his second goal for the club, in a 3–0 win against Sheffield United.
 Initially, his playing time mostly comes from the substitute bench but soon make number of starts as the season progressed.
-It wasn't until on 31 January 2004 when he scored his third goal of the season, in a 1–1 draw against Coventry City.
+On 31 January 2004, he scored his third goal of the season, in a 1–1 draw against Coventry City.
 Westlake scored two more goals in February, coming against Bradford City and Preston North End.
 His seventh goal of the season came on 30 April 2004 against Sheffield United, drawing 1–1.
-Westlake played in both legs of the Division One Play–Offs against West Ham United, as Ipswich Town lost 2–1 on aggragate.
+Westlake played in both legs of the Division One Play–Offs against West Ham United, as Ipswich Town lost 2–1 on aggregate.
 At the end of the 2003–04 season, he made a further 43 appearances for the club and also scored 7 goals, For his performance, Westlake was awarded Ipswich Town Player of the Year.